digantamisra98/Reproducibilty-Challenge-ECANET/README.md

 ### ImageNet:

-The Triplet Attention layer is implemented in `triplet_attention.py`.
-Since triplet attention is a dimentionality-preserving module, it can be inserted between convolutional layers in most stages of most networks.
-We recommend using the model definition provided here with our [imagenet training repo](https://github.com/LandskapeAI/imagenet) to use the fastest and most up-to-date training scripts.
+ECA layer is implemented in [eca_module.py](https://github.com/digantamisra98/Reproducibilty-Challenge-ECANET/blob/main/models/eca_module.py).
+Since ECA is a dimentionality-preserving module, it can be inserted between convolutional layers in most stages of most networks.
+We recommend using the model definition provided here with our [imagenet training repo](https://github.com/LandskapeAI/imagenet) to use the fastest and most up-to-date training scripts along with detailed instructions on how to download and prepare dataset.

 #### Train with ResNet

 You can run the `main.py` to train or evaluate as follow:

 ```
-CUDA_VISIBLE_DEVICES={device_ids} python main -a {model_name} --ksize {eca_kernel_size} {the path of you datasets}
+CUDA_VISIBLE_DEVICES={device_ids} python main -a {model_name} --project {WandB Project Name} {the path of you datasets}
 ```
 For example:
 ```
-CUDA_VISIBLE_DEVICES=0,1,2,3 python main -a eca_resnet50 --ksize 3557 ./datasets/ILSVRC2012/images
+CUDA_VISIBLE_DEVICES=0,1,2,3 python main -a eca_resnet50 --project ECANet_RC2020 ./datasets/ILSVRC2012/images
 ```

 #### Train with MobileNet_v2